shenhuiying2017/azure-docs.es-es/articles/active-directory/active-directory-privileged-identity-management-how-to-complete-review.md

 <properties
-   pageTitle="Revisión de acceso | Microsoft Azure"
-   description="Después de iniciar una revisión de acceso en Privileged Identity Management de Azure AD, aprenda a realizarla y ver los resultados." services="active-directory" documentationCenter="" authors="kgremban"
+   pageTitle="How to complete an access review | Microsoft Azure" description="After you started an access review in Azure AD Privileged Identity Management, learn how to complete it and view the results" services="active-directory" documentationCenter="" authors="kgremban"